suffolklibraries/sljekyll/_events/saxmundham-2017-09-16-src-presentation.md

 breadcrumb: y
 ---

-Children who have completed this year's Summer Reading Challenge are invited to pick up their medals and certificates at Saxmundham Market Hall from county councillor Richard Smith.
+Children who have completed this year's Summer Reading Challenge are invited to pick up their medals and certificates at Saxmundham Market Hall from Sir Peter and Lady Batho.